Early help assessment framework information for managers

 You have a big role to play in early intervention and multi agency working across Cheshire East.

-CAF Training is available from the Early Help Brokerage.
+EHA Training is available from the Early Help Brokerage.

 Be positive about the benefits of multi-agency integrated working

 Ask children, young people and families how they perceive your service.
 The Early Help Assessment is there to simplify processes and to bring consistency in our work with children and young people.
 Undertaking a Early Help Assessment or becoming a Lead Professional should be an embedded part of team processes and not viewed as an ‘add on’ to the day job.
 However, the “effective implementation of EHA requires leadership and management at all levels“ with managers prepared to lead the cultural change required for people to see the benefits and importance of changing ways of working.
 Please visit the Department of Education website for further details about multi-agency integrated working.